sandy2008/workshop/software/clean_arch_ws2_en.md

 2. **Transparent Feature Addition (Exercise 2):**
     - As long as the interface remains the same, the caller won't notice if the internal logic changes from "retrieving from DB" to "retrieving with cache control."
     - This allows for infrastructure-level improvements (performance tuning, logging, retry logic, etc.) while keeping the business logic healthy.
+3. **Ports and Implementation Separation:**
+    - The notification interface is an output port; Slack/Email implementations live in Interface Adapters.
+    - Details like Redis clients stay in Frameworks/Drivers.